-Flea & Farmer Markets in Florida by Region
+Flea & Farmer Markets Across Florida

 By Paula Lewis

-The great thing about Florida's flea and farmers markets is that you never know what you are going to find.
-They are a terrific alternative to your traditional shopping mall.
+The great thing about Florida's flea and farmers markets is that you never know what you're going to find.
+They're a terrific alternative to your traditional shopping mall.

-One of the best vendors in this market is Oscar’s Estate Jewelry (Daytona Beach) where you will find classic pieces such as a pre-owned Rolex watch in mint condition, without the original price.
+One of the vendors at the Daytona Flea & Farmers Market is Oscar’s Estate Jewelry, where you'll find classic pieces such as a pre-owned Rolex watch in mint condition, without the original price.
 You can buy and trade gold, silver, platinum, diamonds, fine watches, gems and so much more.
 Practice your bargaining skills because you could walk away with a good deal and an exotic piece of estate jewelry.
 Open Saturdays and Sundays.

-Continuing our journey of the east coast of Florida, the Fernandina Farmers Market in Fernandina Beach is a place where the locals like to spend their Saturday mornings.
+Continuing our journey of the east coast of Florida, the Fernandina Beach Market Place in Fernandina Beach is a place where the locals like to spend their Saturday mornings.
 The market, located in the city’s historic district (worth a trip just by itself), features farm-fresh produce, organic products, specialty foods, gourmet baked goods and tropical and landscaping plants, such as orchids, herbs and garden flowers.

 One of the vendors you should visit is Flaming Pearl, where designer Tamara Leavy showcases her own line of handmade batik clothing for men, women, girls and plus sizes, created with cloth from Indonesia.
 Choose from sarongs, dresses, tops, wrap skirts and more.